Namespaces

 The lookup for member get ignores accessibility as usual and also ignores the exact type of the non-type template parameter.
 A private template<char*> void get(); member will cause the member interpretation to be used, even though it is ill-formed.

-The portion of the declaration preceding [ applies to the hidden variable e, not to the introduced identifiers:
+The portion of the declaration preceding [ applies to the hidden variable e, not to the introduced structured bindings:

 int a = 1, b = 2;